vipulgote1999/Deep_Ai_Examples/README.md

 # Deeplearning.ai Examples
-* If u like the reop pls give star to it.
+* If u like the repository please give star to it.